Animal welfare advice for autumn

 Fleas are more commonly associated with the summer months, but did you know your home can provide the perfect breeding ground in autumn?
 Turning up your heating in the autumn to between 21 and 25 degrees Celsius can cause dormant flea pupae to hatch into adults.

-It's important to treat your pet for fleas regularly all year round, as even if there's no signs of fleas in your home your pet may have a chance to catch them.
+It's important to treat your pet for fleas regularly all year round, as even if there are no signs of fleas in your home your pet may have a chance to catch them.
 Our FleaAway treatment will protect your pets from fleas, but make sure you also treat your home with a household flea spray (follow the instructions carefully).
 Flea pupae like dark, warm spots, so make sure you treat all floors, under sofas and beds and even spray a small amount in your hoover.

 Find out more about how to get rid of fleas.